mvaganov/CmdLineAsteroids/notes.md

 ```

 ### voice
-lets replace the Particle array with the `PolicyDrivenObjectPool` of `Particle` objects.
+lets replace the `Particle` array with the `PolicyDrivenObjectPool` of `Particle` objects.
-we need to define how to create a basic particle
+we need to define
+	how to create a basic particle
 	how to commission a new particle
 	and how to decommission a particle
 we don't need to include how to destroy the particle, because our particle doesn't allocate any special resources

 the "explosion" `KeyInput` Bind should change to commission 10 particles.
 a nice side effect of using this new system is that we can create more than just 10 particles, which will help create more interesting tests.

+Instead of using a for-loop, it's probably a good idea to create a `Commission` function that takes a count and returns an array of objects.
+	Creating memory batches going to be more efficient, and `PolicyDrivenObjectPool` is the perfect place for that logic.
+	To do that properly,

 ### scene
 src/MrV/Program.cs